Things To Do In Dubai

 This park has only been opened recently.
 Though it is a large park, some things need more development, and we hope it will be in the coming months.
 But considering the cheap ticket price, the place is worth a visit.

-16. Burj Al Arab A Seven-star Luxury
+16. Burj Al Arab – A Seven-Star Luxury

 Burj Al Arab is a major landmark in Dubai.
 It is one of a kind hotel with facilities and luxury way above the five-star standard.
 To visit there, you will either need a restaurant or hotel reservation, which can be quite pricey.